ga-wdi-boston/wdi_1_js_demo_objects/README.md

 ### The Constructor Function Pattern.

 This is the most common way to create objects in Javascript.
-It's the most common way to implement Classes.
-This pattern is used with the javascript _new_ keyword to create objects.
+It's the most common way to implement classes.
+We'll be using a **Constructor Function** and the javascript **new** keyword to create objects.

-Many environments, including browsers, are optimized to use this kind of constructor.
-The *convention* is to uppercase the first name of a function that will be used as a constructor.
+Many environments, including browsers, are optimized to use this kind of constructor function.
+The *convention* is to camelcase the name of a function that will be used as a constructor.

 __Create a file js/constructor_function.js with the below code and reference it from index.html.__